Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Recent window

-AMAT Since inception Ulcer Index
+AMAT 5Y Ulcer Index

 Deeper research window

-AMAT Ulcer Index (Since inception)
+AMAT Ulcer Index (5Y)

 Drawdown pain